BGG-80/ft_printf/README.md

 # ft_printf
 The objective of this project is quite simple.
 You will have to reprogram printf().
 You will mainly learn how to use a variable number of arguments.

+With this project you will acquire the following skills :
+    - Rigor
+    - Algorithms & AI

 If you want to write a good ft_printf my advice is the following:
 **Block 1: Review C Fundamentals** Affecting ft_printf, some of these functions are part of your libft, maybe , depends on how you write the code you will need to adapt them.